hrishikesh-k/netlify-file-browser/contributing.md

 - Proposing new features
 - Becoming a maintainer

-## We develop with Github
+## We develop with GitHub

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests.
 To get started: